Latest News on JEE Main 2020:-

 - Marking scheme for numerical based questions includes 4 marks for the correct answer.
 There is no negative marking even for incorrect answers.

 - Only one response has to be filled in, more than one response will be judged as a wrong answer and will result in negative marking.

 - The Questions will be from topics covered in Maths, General Aptitude, and Drawing Skills.

-- Mathematics and Aptitude will have single correct objective type multiple choice questions.
+- Mathematics will consist of MCQs and questions for which answer is a numerical value.
+Aptitude will also have MCQs.
 Drawing test will evaluate the sketching and drawing skills.

-- The Aptitude Test comprises of 50 questions (200 marks).
-Maths section comprises of 30 questions (120 marks) and the Drawing test comprises of 2 questions (70 marks).
+- The Aptitude Test consists of 50 questions (200 marks).
+Maths section consists of 25 questions (100 marks) and the Drawing test comprises of 2 questions (100 marks).

 JEE Main Paper 2 Marking Scheme

 - For every correct answer in Maths and Aptitude section, 4 marks will be awarded while 1 mark will be deducted for every incorrect answer.